Pom Information

 What Does a Pomeranian Look Like?

 The Pomeranian originated in the Arctic region.
 While a Pom is a small dog, its history is long.
-The ancestors of the Pomeranian were well-suited to survive in cold habitats.
+The Pomeranian’s ancestors were well-suited to survive in cold habitats.

 Their ancestors were bred for work and evolved to adapt to living in extremely cold climates.
 Today’s Pomeranians are bred and built to be loved and adored but should still retain the features of their ancestors.

-The term form follows function also applies to the Pomeranian Dog.
-For the ancestors of the modern Pomeranian to survive in their habitat, which was northern Europe, these early spitz dogs had evolved with certain features which enabled their survival in minus 35-degree temperatures.
+The term form follows function, which also applies to the Pomeranian Dog.
+For the ancestors of the modern Pomeranian to survive in their habitat, northern Europe, these early spitz dogs evolved with certain features that enabled their survival in minus 35-degree temperatures.

 What Does a Pomeranian Look Like?